From Market Intelligence to Evidence Discipline: The 10 Phases of a Complete GTM Strategy

 Pricing is where strategy meets revenue.
 Phase 06 designs a 4-tier pricing architecture based on willingness-to-pay analysis, competitive price positioning, and value-based anchoring against the ROI model.

 Each tier is mapped to a specific buyer segment from Phase 01, with feature gates that create natural upgrade paths.
-The phase includes sensitivity analysis showing how price changes affect conversion, revenue, and LTV:CAC ratios.
+The phase includes sensitivity analysis showing how price changes affect conversion, revenue, and projected LTV:CAC ratios — anchored to the value-based pricing discipline Simon-Kucher and others have formalized over four decades of B2B pricing research (Nagle & Müller, 2018).

 Key deliverables: 4-tier pricing model, willingness-to-pay analysis, ROI calculator framework, competitive price positioning matrix, discount policy guidelines.